pratikkhairnar160/ReconSuite/README.md

-# Automated Bug Bounty Recon Tool
+# ReconSuite

 ## Overview / Theory
-Automated Bug Bounty Recon Tool is a **Python-based ethical hacking project** for full-spectrum reconnaissance.
+ReconSuite is a **Python-based ethical hacking project** for full-spectrum reconnaissance.
 It demonstrates CEH v13 practical skills and can be used for **educational or authorized penetration testing**.

 **Capabilities include:**
 - Domain/IP resolution: Automatically detect IPs from a domain.